wcoder/SignInWithApple.Sample/README.md

 ## License

+Yauheni Pakala changes are released under the MIT license.

-Xamarin port changes are released under the MIT license.
+[Xamarin port][6] changes are released under the MIT license.

 The original sample is released under the following [license][4].